02 Feb HOW AUDITORS ANALYZE WORK IN PROGRESS INVENTORY

 Under both the standard and job costing methods, accounting for WIP affects the balance sheet and the income statement.
 Companies with long-term contracts must follow new rules for recognizing revenue starting in 2018 for public companies and a year later for private ones.
 As you update your company’s reporting systems and procedures to comply with the changes, expect auditors to modify their auditing procedures for WIP to accommodate the new measurement and disclosure guidance.

-Contact us if you need help applying the new revenue recognition standard or reporting WIP in general.
-We can help you make reliable estimates based on your company’s specific production process.
+If you need help applying the new revenue recognition standard or reporting WIP in general, our team of audit and assurance professionals can help.
+We can ensure you make reliable estimates based on your company’s specific production process.
+Contact us today to see how we can partner with you.